 This unconventional design is for those who like unique styles.
 It looks like a spaceman whose mask has fallen off or one of the creepy broadcast poles from Teletubbies.

-With the various dabbing nail types, the best one for you comes down to picking the one that suits your high the best.
+With the various nail and banger types, the best one for you comes down to picking the one that suits your high the best.

 Need more advice?
+Need help finding the best dab nail for your rig?
 Follow us on Facebook to keep up-to-date with the best and latest in cannabis culture.